Germán Cano: Vasco da Gama

-On 27 December 2019, Germán Cano was announced as Cruzmaltino's first reinforcement for 2020.
-In his second match for Vasco da Gama, Cano scored his first goal with the cruzmaltina shirt, in the last move of the victory over Boavista 1–0.
+On 27 December 2019, Germán Cano was announced as Cruzmaltino's first signing for 2020.
+In his second match for Vasco da Gama, Cano scored his first goal with the cruzmaltina shirt, in the last moments of a 1-0 win against Boavista in 2020 Campeonato Carioca.

 On 6 December 2021, his departure from Vasco da Gama was announced.
-In all, Cano played in 101 games and provided four assists and scored 43 goals.
-He is the club's second-highest foreign goalscorer in the 21st century and 2nd among foreigners.
+In all, Cano played in 101 games, scoring 43 goals and providing four assists.
+He is the club's second-highest non-Brazilian goalscorer in the 21st century.

 Fluminense

 On 27 December, Cano signed with Fluminense, with a contract until 2023.

-On 26 May 2022 he scored his first hat-trick in the historic 10–1 defeat of Oriente Petrolero, a match valid for the last round of the Copa Sudamericana.
+On 26 May 2022, he scored his first hat-trick in the historic 10–1 away thrashing of Oriente Petrolero, a match valid for the last round of the Copa Sudamericana group stage.

-At the end of the 2022 season, Germán Cano was the top scorer of the Campeonato Brasileiro Série A 2022 with 26 goals.
-Also in the 2022 season with the tricolor shirt, Cano was the top scorer of the Copa do Brasil with 5 goals.
-In all in the 2022 season he scored 44 goals.
+At the end of the 2022 season, Cano was the top scorer of Brasileirão Série A in 2022 with 26 goals, while also being the top scorer of the 2022 Copa do Brasil with 5 goals.
+In all of the 2022 season he scored 44 goals.

+On 4 October 2023, he scored the winning goal in the 87th minute in a 2–1 away victory over Internacional in the second leg of Copa Libertadores semi-finals, having also scored a brace in a 2–2 draw in the first leg, which qualified his team to the final.
+On 4 November, he scored the first goal for Fluminense in a 2–1 victory over Boca Juniors after extra time in the Copa Libertadores final.
+He finished the season with 40 goals scored.

+Cano is frequently cited as one of the greatest players in Fluminense history due to his top-tier scoring ability and strong bond with the fans.
+His iconic "LL" celebration, which pays homage to his two children, Lorenzo and Leonella, has become a fan favorite.